To listen to the blog post “What Makes a Good Marriage? 5 Rules To A Happy Marriage” over reading it just click the play button below.

+What makes a good marriage?
+What better way to know than to check with a real-life couple.
 I had to share this REAL LIFE example long lasting marriage and then give you my tips to get there.
-Because so many people are stuck in the superficial nature of relationships and have unrealistic expeactions of what marriage is supposed to be.
-When really, a real long lasting marriage requires work, compromise, and is no where near perfect.
+Because so many people are stuck in the superficial nature of relationships and have unrealistic expectations of what marriage is supposed to be.
+When really, a real long lasting marriage requires work, compromise, and is nowhere near perfect.
+And those are the real rules to a happy marriage.

-This is why I am going to give you tips for long-lasting marriage from people who come from a long-lasting marriage.
-My grandparents that have been married for over 55 years (it was a St. Patrick’s Day Themed party, that is why the green is overkill).
-The following are pictures 55th wedding anniversary, as my grandparents did not get caught up in the glimpse and glam and actually got married at the court house.
+The following are pictures are from my grandparents 55th wedding anniversary, as my grandparents did not get caught up in the glimpse and glam and actually got married at the courthouse.
 So you see, what you do focus more on the wedding or the union to come and how you can enrich both of your lives.

 Also, check out my video below that was inspired by my grandparent’s relationship below and don’t forget to subscribe to my channel by clicking here.

 Believe it or not, when my grandparents got married they went down to the courthouse to take their vows.
 They really did not have the money for a huge wedding.
-They were both from the backwoods of Alabama, grew up picking gotton, and wanting a better life for themselves and their future kids.
+They were both from the backwoods of Alabama and wanted a better life for themselves and their future kids.
 They knew they could not have a wedding but they also knew they loved each other.
-And most importantly they knew they would do what was required to make their lives better for themselves, children, and grandchildren.
+And most importantly they knew they would do what was required to make their lives better for themselves, their children, and grandchildren.

 When my grandfather came back from war he had a alcohol problem for a long time.
 As a mental health professional I know that self medicating AKA drinking can be apart of the PTSD aspect.
 And even he had to work through that as he doesn’t drink now and my grandmother had to stand by his side.
 Because that is what long lasting marriages are made of.
 Not giving up on people for their imperfections.